 While no one has been arrested so far because the accused are on the run, security has been beefed up in the Hindu locality.

 In the single-room temple, destroyed sculptures of Hindu gods lay scattered.
 Too devastated to pick up the smashed pieces, its caretaker Maharaj Sunda cried, “I devoted my life to serve the gods, and seeing them like this makes me wish for death.”
 When the attack took place at 8:30 am, the Maharaj was tending to animals near the temple.
 Frightened screams from within the temple brought him running back.

 When he entered the temple, a scene of chaos greeted him.
 Six statues of Hindu gods were destroyed.
-An infuriated mob of 150 people, carrying rocks and sticks, had barged in chanting ‘Allah hu Akbar’, and took away gold adornments from the four-foot statues before smashing them to the ground.
+An infuriated mob of 150 people, carrying rocks and sticks, barged in and took away gold adornments from the four-foot statues before smashing them to the ground.
 Worth more than Rs1 Lakh each, the sculptures were brought from India when the temple was made in 2000.

 “It was terrible.
 Everyone was running to save their lives.
 Some like me got attacked by stones when we tried to stop them,” said one man named Govinda, pushing his hair back to show a wound on his forehead.
 The rioters then moved onto their holy books.
 Showing torn pages of Geeta, the Maharaj’s eyes welled up with tears.
 “They ripped pages from the old Geeta, and took away the new one.”
 A broken piece of Radha’s face lay on the floor.
 A picture of well-known philanthropist Ruth Pfau, who supported an NGO that built the temple, was also torn.